foundation/foundation-emails/README.md

   bundle install
   ```

-3. Import Foundation for Emails in your emails' stylesheet(s):
+3. import Foundation for Emails in your emails' stylesheet(s):

   ```scss
   // app/assets/stylesheets/your_emails_stylesheet.scss